CATALOGUE RAISONNÉ

 Dimensions: 95 x 65

-For more about the painting, see the book 'Der Maler Bô Yin Râ' (The Painter Bô Yin Râ) by Rudolf Schott.
+Further details on the painting are available in 'Der Maler Bô Yin Râ' (The Painter Bô Yin Râ) by Rudolf Schott.

 Dimensions: 105 x 75